 The Mississippi State Board of Education takes the place of local school boards as the governing body of the ASD.
 Districts in the ASD must maintain a “C” accountability rating for five years to become eligible to return to local governance.

-Effective June 1, 2019, the Humphreys County and Yazoo City school districts will become part of Mississippi’s first ASD.
+Effective June 1, 2019, the Humphreys County and Yazoo City school districts became part of Mississippi’s first ASD.